gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 I think there's actually something to that.

 When I speak of liberalism, I'm referring to liberalism in a very broad historic, sense.
-So, I consider that for the beginning of liberalism the main political event to have been the English Civil War.
+So, I consider that for the beginning of liberalism the main political event was the English Civil War.
 (Which is a misnomer, it wasn't a civil war, it was a revolution.
 The English covered that up because they wanted to promote constitutional continuity.
 But it's not true.
 There was a revolution.
 It was just like the French Revolution.
 It worked a little bit
 differently: armies fought against each other.
-But, there was a beheading of a monarch, the establishment of a dictatorship under Oliver Cromwell, and there was enormous social upheaval, cultural and social upheaval, the stripping of the churches, the attempt to strip what was left of Anglican culture out of the churches, because it too much resembled Catholicism to the Puritans.
+But, there was a beheading of a monarch, the establishment of a dictatorship under Oliver Cromwell, and there was enormous social upheaval, cultural and social upheaval, the stripping of the churches, the attempt to strip what was left of Anglican culture out of the churches, because to the Puritans it too much resembled Catholicism.

 You could even say that the ideological roots of liberalism go back to the Reformation.
 Brad S.
 Gregory wrote a book about that.
 I totally agree with what he's saying, but I think the English (so-called) Civil War, ,